some-coder/reinforcement-learning-2/README.md

 4. Wait for the figure creator to finish.
 5. `cd figures/`
 6. Open any of the figures.
 E.g., `xdg-open exploitation-boxplot.eps &`.

+In the progression plot, each line has a separate color indicating a different algorithm.
+We had to leave out legends due to space constraints, thus, we explain these here.

+* Monte Carlo Exploring Starts (MCES): Blue;
+* Monte Carlo First Visit (MCFV): Orange;
+* Monte Carlo Every Visit (MCEV): Green;
+* Time-difference (TDS): Red;
+* Time-difference (TDQ): Grey.